 Wondering what to do in Iceland in November?
 We’ve got you covered!
-November is often considered to be the best time of year to catch a glance of the magnificent Northern Lights, and if you’re a fan of music, don’t let Icelandic Airwaves music festival slip by.
+November is often considered to be the best time of year to catch a glance of the magnificent Northern Lights.
+If you’re a fan of music, don’t let Icelandic Airwaves music festival slip by.
+November is also the start of ice cave season.
+There’s plenty to do in Iceland in November.

 ICELAND AIRWAVES MUSIC FESTIVAL

 If you’re in Reykjavík over the second weekend of November and are into music then you’re in for a real treat!
-Iceland’s biggest music festival, Iceland Airwaves, takes place from the 7st to 10th of November, waking up the entire city with live music performances starting with off venue concerts all the way into the night.
+Iceland’s biggest music festival, Iceland Airwaves, takes place in early November each year.
+The entire city awakens with live music performances, starting with off venue concerts in the afternoon, continuing on venue all through the night.
 This year with over 200 artist confirmed for the festival, Reykjavík puts on its best, filling almost every single bar, venue and stage with musicians from all over the world!

 Visit Iceland Airwaves website for more information.

 Yes, we never get bored of the Northern Lights.
 They are a must see while in Iceland and is one of the top reasons why people make a visit to Iceland in winter.
 However, please be aware that this natural phenomenal cannot be controlled or guaranteed.
 I personally love getting away from the city lights and buzz to catch a glance.

 Learn all about the northern lights or find our top spots for seeing them.
-If you don’t want to drive in Iceland during winter then I recommend our Jökulsárlón Glacier Lagoon tour for an adventure packed two days along the entire South Coast, which stays in a prime spot for a glance at those dancing green lights.
+If you don’t want to drive in Iceland during winter then I recommend our Jökulsárlón Glacier Lagoon & Ice Cave 2 Day tour for an adventure packed two days along the entire South Coast.
+We stay at the lovely Lilja Guesthouse which is in a prime spot for a glance at those dancing green lights.
+You can read more about this two day adventure here.